Sometimes, you feel like you’ve been very clear, right?

-Why do you have the feeling of not being always understood?!
-Discover 10 myths that explain why and start paying attention today for a better communication for tomorrow!
+Discover 10 myths that explain why and start paying attention today for better communication…!

 You feel like people don’t understand you.